2019–20 CAST Mellon Distinguished Visiting Artist

 Dwan has produced three short, one-woman Beckett plays: Not I, Footfalls, and Rockaby; and co-directed her performance of Beckett’s Texts for Nothing, the first performance of that work by a woman.
 In 2016, Dwan conceived and performed No’s Knife, 13 fragmented prose pieces selected and arranged by the actress from Texts for Nothing.
 These interior monologues push language to the brink of breakdown, unlocking Beckett’s contemporary relevance to gender, identity, and the human condition.

-Lisa Dwan comes to MIT as part of the 2019-20 MIT Performing Series, a prototyping and presenting series programmed by Jay Scheib, professor for Music and Theater Arts, and presented by the MIT Center for Art, Science & Technology.
+Lisa Dwan comes to MIT as part of 2019-20 and 2020-21 MIT Performing, the prototyping and presenting series programmed by Jay Scheib, professor for Music and Theater Arts, and presented by the MIT Center for Art, Science & Technology.
 MIT Performing promotes a research based artistic practice and serves as a new platform for contemporary performance.
 MIT Performing is supported in part by the Council for the Arts at MIT.